PCJones/ultimate-splinterlands-bot/README.md

 - On windows: Execute `install.bat` in bot folder
 - On MacOS/Linux: open terminal in bot folder and execute command `npm install`

+## How to install Telegram Notfication
+- open terminal in bot folder and execute command `npm install --save telegram-notify`

 ## How to start the bot
 - On windows: Execute `start.bat` in bot folder
 - On MacOS/Linux: open terminal in bot folder and execute command `npm start`